yuuushio/YT-FetchAudio/README.md

 15
 ```

-These will be evaluated to a tuple for `moviepy` to evaluate.
+These will be evaluated to a tuple for `moviepy`.

 If nothing is entered, the program will simply convert the whole downloaded YouTube video, to audio.